msrsaditya/Local-Transfer/README.md

 - This is >90% of modern ethernet speeds (110-115 MBps).
 - This is >82% of the theoretical maximum speeds (125 MBps) of the gigabit network itself.
 - The 5% overhead compared to iPerf3 is the unavoidable overhead from TCP and other tools, such as tar, pv, and bash.
+- Note: If you get very low speeds that doesn't mean the scripts are bad, it means you need to upgrade your hardware.

 # Proofs
 ![](Proof.png)